OctopusDeploy/docs/docs/how-to/troubleshoot-polling-tentacles.md

 There are three pieces of information to verify.

-1. Ensure that the Tentacle is inÂ *Polling* mode
+1. Ensure that the Tentacle is in *Polling* mode
 2. Check the port that the Tentacle polls the Octopus Server on
-3. Check that theÂ **Octopus Server**thumbprint shown matches the one shown in theÂ *Configuration > Certificates*screen in the Octopus Web Portal.
+3. Check that the **Octopus Server**thumbprint shown matches the one shown in the *Configuration > Certificates*screen in the Octopus Web Portal.